New York City Police Department: Department composition

-As of July 2020, the NYPD's current authorized uniformed strength is 35,783.
-There are also 19,454 civilian employees, including approximately 4,500 auxiliary police officers, 5,500 school safety agents, and 3,500 traffic enforcement agents currently employed by the department.
-The Police Benevolent Association of the City of New York (NYC PBA), the largest municipal police union in the United States, represents over 50,000 active and retired NYC police officers.
+As of October 2023, the NYPD's current authorized uniformed strength is 33,536.
+There are also 19,454 civilian employees, including approximately 3,500 traffic enforcement agents, 4,500 auxiliary police officers, and 5,500 school safety agents, are presently employed by the department as well as being deployed on the streets.
+The Police Benevolent Association of the City of New York (NYC PBA), the largest municipal police union in the United States, represents over 50,000 active and retired police officers.

-Of the entire 35,783-member police force in 2020: 47% are white and 53% are members of minority groups.
+The entire police force in 2023: 47% are white and 53% are members of minority groups.

-Of 23,464 officers on patrol:
+Of 21,603 officers on patrol: